Mahalia Jackson: On Black identity

 Malcolm X noted that Jackson was "the first Negro that Negroes made famous".
 White radio host Studs Terkel was surprised to learn Jackson had a large black following before he found her records, saying: "For a stupid moment, I had thought that I discovered Mahalia Jackson."
 Jazz composer Duke Ellington, counting himself as a fan of Jackson's since 1952, asked her to appear on his album Black, Brown and Beige (1958), an homage to black American life and culture.
 Due to her decision to sing gospel exclusively she initially rejected the idea, but relented when Ellington asked her to improvise on the 23rd Psalm.
 She was featured on the album's vocal rendition of Ellington's composition "Come Sunday", which subsequently became a jazz standard.
 As she became more famous, spending time in concert halls, she continued to attend and perform in black churches, often for free, to connect with congregations and other gospel singers.
 Believing that black wealth and capital should be reinvested into black people, Jackson designed her line of chicken restaurants to be black-owned and operated.
 She organized a 1969 concert called A Salute to Black Women, the proceeds of which were given to her foundation providing college scholarships to black youth.
 Upon her death, singer Harry Belafonte called her "the most powerful black woman in the United States" and there was "not a single field hand, a single black worker, a single black intellectual who did not respond to her".

+Biopics

+Mahalia Jackson was portrayed by American singer Ledisi in the historical drama film Selma (2014).
+Remember Me: The Mahalia Jackson Story, a biopic portraying her life and career, was released in September 2022, with Ledisi reprising as Mahalia.
+Ledisi received a nomination for Outstanding Breakthrough Performance in a Motion Picture and the film received a nomination for Outstanding Independent Motion Picture at the 54th NAACP Image Awards in 2023.